RIJKSMUSEUM

 5/5

-The Rijksmuseum’s collection also offers a captivating insight into the history of the Dutch Golden Age.
-Through the lens of art, we look at the major events and at the everyday life.
-People’s hopes, habits and passions come to life when you unlock the hidden messages of paintings.
+The museum’s collection also offers a fascinating perspective on the history of the Dutch Golden Age.
+Through the lens of art, we’ll explore key events and everyday life, bringing the past to life through hidden messages in the paintings.

-First we’ll pay a short visit to the 16th century Flemish masters who paved the way to the Dutch Golden Age.
-Then we’ll head to the Gallery of Honour, which features major works by Rembrandt, Vermeer, and Frans Hals, among others.
+We begin with a brief look at the 16th-century Flemish painters who paved the way for the Dutch Golden Age.
+Then, we move on to the Gallery of Honour, home to some of the most celebrated works by Rembrandt, Vermeer, and Frans Hals.

 As many masterpieces, the Night Watch bears its share of secrets.
-We will disentangle truth from myths and replace this famous work into its historical context.
+We will disentangle truth from myths and place this legendary painting in its historical context.

-Then we survey other famous Rembrandt’s paintings.
-The Gallery of Honour also showcases his Self-Portrait as Apostle Paul, the Syndics of the Drapers’ Guild and Isaac and Rebecca (Jewish Bride).
-These works from late Rembrandt’s last years raise timeless human questions: love, power, faith, age.
+Afterward, we’ll explore other famous works by Rembrandt.
+The Gallery of Honour also features his Self-Portrait as the Apostle Paul, Syndics of the Drapers’ Guild, and Isaac and Rebecca (The Jewish Bride).
+These works from Rembrandt’s last years raise timeless human questions about love, power, faith, age.
 His vigorous manner makes them even more compelling.
 We will examine Rembrandt’s palette and techniques that reveal his astonishing modernity.

 The art of the everyday in the Dutch Golden Age